Daughters of Mother India

-Daughters of Mother India is a 2014 documentary film directed and produced by Vibha Bakshi on the aftermath of the brutal gang rape and murder of a 23-year-old medical student Nirbhaya in Delhi on December 16, 2012.
+Daughters of Mother India is a 2014 documentary film directed and produced by Vibha Bakshi on the aftermath of the brutal gang rape and murder of a 23-year-old medical student Nirbhaya in Delhi on 16 December 2012.
 For the first time in the history of the Delhi Police, Vibha was able to gain access to the Delhi Police control and command room right after Nirbhaya's death.

-The documentary throws light on how people’s perception is changing towards sexual assault against women with a focus on the police.
+The documentary throws light on how people's perception is changing towards sexual assault against women with a focus on the police.
 The documentary has received numerous awards both nationally and internationally, including from the President of India for Best Film Social Issue in the 62nd National Film Festival Awards.
 The documentary was screened for over 150,000 police officers in India to gender sensitize the force.

 Background

-The documentary was made on the aftermath of the sexual assault of Nirbhaya that happened on the intervening night of 16th December 2012 in a moving bus in New Delhi.
+The documentary was made on the aftermath of the sexual assault of Nirbhaya that happened on the intervening night of 16 December 2012 in a moving bus in New Delhi.
 The 23-year-old physiotherapy student was returning home after watching the 'Life of Pi' movie with her male friend.
 Six men including a juvenile brutally gang-raped her.
 The rape turned even more brutal when a rusted rod was inserted inside her and pulled out with so much force that her intestines spilled out.
 Her male friend was physically assaulted.
 They both were thrown out of the moving bus by the culprits.
 Nirbhaya was admitted to a hospital in India.
 Later when her condition deteriorated, she was airlifted and was shifted to a hospital in Singapore for further treatment by the Government of India.
 She succumbed to her injuries due to multiple organ failure.

 The incident took widespread outrage and concern over the safety of women.
 Common people gathered in large numbers throughout India for many days to show solidarity with Nirbhaya and to demand quick justice.
 They faced the water cannons from the police in the middle of the December cold.
 Seeing the huge public outrage government came into action.
 A 3- member Anti-rape recommendation committee was formed, which gave its recommendation within a month.

 A special act Nirbhaya Act was passed through an ordinance in 2013 for women's safety that overlooked offenses such as rape, sexual harassment, acid attacks, voyeurism, and stalking.

-The pressure of public outrage was so much that later changes were done in Juvenile Justice law as well which paved the way for individuals between age 16-18 to be tried as an adult in case of heinous crimes.
+The pressure of public outrage was so much that later changes were done in Juvenile Justice law as well which paved the way for individuals between age 16 and 18 to be tried as an adult in case of heinous crimes.

 In spite of the quick and radical changes, crimes against women continue.
 The documentary focuses on change in the mindsets of people, including the police and judiciary to bring in the desired change for a safer and more equitable society.